yani82/VOTEworks/voteworks/README.md

 # VOTEworks

-This is a sinatra web application created to help you register to vote, by adding your:
+This is a Sinatra web application created to encourage you to register to vote, by adding your:

-* Your Name
+* User Name
 * Email
 * Password

-It will show you your details again as confirmation.
+It will then direct you to create a registry with you first and last name, and address.
+Then it will display your submitted information to confirm your registration as a voter.
+In which, you are able to edit or delete your registry or registries accordingly before each election.

 ## Usage